fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

         ...
         <script src="./node_modules/@tensorflow/tfjs-vis/dist/tfjs-vis.umd.min.js"></script>

-You may want to use an auto-reload server, such as [live-server](https://www.npmjs.com/package/live-server) to speed up the development cycle
+If you plan to modify the code, you may want to use an auto-reload server, such as [live-server](https://www.npmjs.com/package/live-server) to speed up the development cycle.